stungeye/Applied-Math-For-Games-1/docs/03-introduction-to-javascript/07-booleans-and-decisions.md

 ## Decision Statements

-The `if` and `else` keywords allow use to control the flow of execution in our programs.
+The `if` and `else` keywords allow us to control the flow of execution in our programs.

 ```javascript
 let grinStrength = 45;